Is infrared-collinear safe information all you need for jet classification?: JFN performance: gapless jet classification

-For both quark vs. gluon jet classification and QCD vs. $Z$ jet classification, we have shown that for a range of subjet radii $r$, the JFN exhibits no significant difference in performance compared to the PFN.
-That is, the JFN classifier here is ``gapless'' in the sense that we smoothly approximate the PFN performance (for finite values of $r$).
-The clustering of soft and collinear emissions into subjets does not affect the performance as long as $r$ is sufficiently small.
+For both jet classification tasks, we have shown that for a range of subjet radii $r$ and $p_T^{\rm soft}$ cuts, the JFN exhibits no significant difference in performance compared to the PFN.
+That is, the JFN classifier here is ``gapless'' in the sense that we smoothly approximate the PFN performance (for finite values of $r$ and $p_T^{\rm soft}$).
+The clustering of soft and collinear emissions into subjets does not affect the performance as long as $r$ and $p_T^{\rm soft}$ are sufficiently small.
 This is in contrast to previous studies based on observables such as $N$-subjettiness variables, which exhibit a small but persistent performance gap to PFNs~\cite{Komiske:2017aww,Datta:2017rhs,Komiske:2018cqr}.
 The JFN provides the first example of a classifier with IRC-safe inputs that achieves equivalent performance to the IRC-unsafe PFNs for several classification tasks.
-Our results are consistent with the intuitive expectation that very soft particles are essentially uncorrelated with the hard process and therefore do not provide relevant information for typical classification tasks in high-energy physics.
+Our results are consistent with the intuitive expectation that very low-energy particles are essentially uncorrelated with the hard process and therefore do not provide relevant information for typical classification tasks in high-energy physics.
 The main question of our paper has thus been answered by these observations.
 At least for the two classification tasks considered here, we have found that IRC-safe information is sufficient to close the gap to IRC-unsafe classifiers.
 This was achieved by using the machine learning architecture and input type (momentum, position information) for both cases and by including subjet reclustering as a preprocessing step in the IRC-safe case.
 We note that our conclusions come with the following caveat.
-While we are going to identify relevant physical scales with the performance of the classifiers, it is possible that future advances in machine learning lead to more powerful algorithms that may require us to reduce the subjet radius $r$ to match the performance of IRC-unsafe classifiers.
+While we are going to identify relevant physical scales with the performance of the classifiers, it is possible that future advances in machine learning lead to more powerful algorithms that may require us to reduce the subjet radius $r$ and cutoff $p_T^{\rm soft}$ to match the performance of IRC-unsafe classifiers.